More than 160 NHS leaders say a lack of investment is putting patients at risk of harm at their NHS trust

 We need to rebuild our NHS, and give our doctors and nurses the tools to create the 21st century health service that patients expect and that we can all be proud of.

-Read an article from NHS Providers chief executive Chris Hospon which sets out why it is time to rebuild the NHS and create a 21st century health service.
+Read an article from NHS Providers chief executive Chris Hopson setting out why it's time to rebuild the NHS and create a modern health service.